vikasmaturi/diabetic_severity/DR_Project_Git/DR_Analysis_Main.md

     -   [Likelihood of drug received by baseline VA and race (given that patient recieved anti-vegf treatment)](#likelihood-of-drug-received-by-baseline-va-and-race-given-that-patient-recieved-anti-vegf-treatment)
+    -   [Likelihood of drug received by severity score CATEGORY and insurance (given that patient recieved anti-vegf treatment)](#likelihood-of-drug-received-by-severity-score-category-and-insurance-given-that-patient-recieved-anti-vegf-treatment)
     -   [Drug received by race and insurance](#drug-received-by-race-and-insurance)
     -   [Severity vs. vision](#severity-vs-vision)